 Top 5 Most Accessible, Wheelchair-Friendly National Parks

-Here are a few things to consider when you are planning for your trip this next spring or summer: wide, paved paths that are handicapped accessible, parking lots with ample handicapped parking, including extra-wide spots for wheelchair-capable vans, free handicapped-friendly shuttles, and parks that have handicapped-access maps that show what sights and scenes are available to enjoy.
+Here are a few things to consider when you are planning for your trip this next spring or summer: wide, paved paths that are accessible, parking lots with ample accessible parking, including extra-wide spots for mobility device vans, free accessible shuttles, and parks that have accessibility maps that show what sights and scenes are available to enjoy.

 Image Credit: Deposit Photos Lic # 264549036

 Social Security and Medicare

 I’m not Social Security age, at 53, but I know plenty of folks who are, some of whom have varying degrees of disability.
 Most of these wonderful people started out apprehensive about their ability to afford an RVing lifestyle on a fixed budget, but quite a few of these folks have committed to the lifestyle change and made the change to RV life.
 Varying Social Security payments average between $18,000 and $35,000 a year, as of 2022.
 These days, those numbers seem on the low side.
 But look at it this way, without a house payment, the cost of commuting to and from work, and the kids out of University, RVing may not hit you as hard in the wallet as you may think.
 I would recommend you take a virtual trip to the Social Security website to make plans – http://www.ssa.gov.
 The folks that I’ve talked to at various RV parks and campgrounds have pretty much confirmed that if you plan and do it right you can live the RV life on a fixed budget.